 iii. a laboratory control sample (LCS) may be used in place of a continuing calibration verification (but not as a replacement for a failing CCV) for methods where the calibration goes through the same process as the LCS (using the continuing calibration verification acceptance criteria).

-e) Sufficient raw data records shall be retained to permit reconstruction of the continuing instrument calibration verification (e.g., method, instrument, analysis date, each analyte name, concentration and response, calibration curve or response factor, or unique equations or coefficients used to convert instrument responses into concentrations).
+e) Sufficient raw data records shall be retained to permit reconstruction of the continuing instrument calibration verification..
 Continuing calibration verification records shall explicitly connect the continuing calibration verification data to the initial calibration.

 f) Criteria for the acceptance of a continuing instrument calibration verification shall be established.
 If the continuing instrument calibration verification results obtained are outside the established acceptance criteria, the following steps shall be taken: